curvegrid/go-ethereum-wiki/Mutan.md

-HLL [DRAFT]
-===

-Contract development can be done in a higher level language so you don't have to muck around with the assembler language (of course you're allowed to do so).
-The higher level language, draft name **mutan**, can be found [here](https://github.com/obscuren/mutan). mutan is a statically typed language.
+#### Compiler & Language definition for the Ethereum project

+Mutan is a C-Like language for the Ethereum project.
+Mutan supports a full, statically typed higher level language that compiles to native Ethereum Assembler.
+[Repo](https://github.com/obscuren/mutan) will be moved.

-## Notation
+### Notation

 The syntax is specified using Extended Backus-Naur Form (EBNF):
 ```